ARCH Models¶

 Limitations¶

-- makes it less representative of typical asset behavior
+- Outliers and Noise: Extreme events can skew the measure, making it less representative of typical asset behavior.

-- may not hold during regime changes or crises
+- Ignores Structural Changes: Assumes the future will be identical to the past, which may not hold during regime changes or crises.

 Volatility Models¶